Fall 2025 Hoya Family Orientation Schedule

 School of Foreign Service Welcome Session for Parents and Families

-Recording coming soon.
+Recording available soon.

 McDonough School of Business Deans’ Welcome Session for Parents and Families

-Click here to watch the recording.
+Click here for the recording.

-School of Nursing Dean’s Welcome Session for Parents and Families
+Berkley School of Nursing Dean’s Welcome Session for Parents and Families

 New SON parents and families are invited to our virtual welcome session hosted by Dean Roberta Waite along with SON faculty and Academic Affairs staff.

-Recording coming soon.
+Recording available soon.

 School of Health Dean’s Welcome Session for Parents and Families

-Recording coming soon.
+Recording available soon.

 Hoya Family Orientation interest sessions are designed to cover a variety of important topics regarding student life at Georgetown University.
 Interest sessions are divided into three 30-minute blocks, and guardians and families are encouraged to attend the sessions most important to them.
 Sessions cover a wide range of topics, including campus ministries, student conduct and safety, and many more.
 Please scroll down to see the full list of interest sessions, including session titles, descriptions, and Zoom links.